krismeister/gongsho/README.md

 - [ ] Browse the codebase
 - [ ] Highlight code snippet and explain it
 - [ ] Highlight code snippet and ask for a change

+## Bugs

+- [ ] Theres an extra conversations load `http://localhost:4200/api/conversations/` on the conversation details page
+- [ ] Handle conversation start when server has an error, better handling of clearing text area.
+- [ ] Deal with Agent errors better.

+## Backlog

+- [ ] Better way to handle titles of created conversations.